ocornut/imgui/docs/README.md

 You should be able to build the examples from sources (tested on Windows/Mac/Linux).
 If you don't, let me know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
 - [imgui-demo-binaries-20190715.zip](http://www.dearimgui.org/binaries/imgui-demo-binaries-20200412.zip) (Windows binaries, 1.76, built 2020/04/12, master branch) or [older demo binaries](http://www.dearimgui.org/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
-For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()`.
+For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).

 ### Integration